Call Us On:

 5. Duration and Complexity: Long running or complex legal cases will naturally incur higher legal fees.

-It’s important to note that if you lose the case, you may be liable for the other party’s legal costs as well.
+Important Note: If you lose the case, you may be liable for the other party’s legal costs as well.

 How to Get an Injunction Against Someone